 Monetizing Soil Health: An Innovative Strategy to Drive Greater Adoption of Cover Crops and No-Till

-Four farms with different management practices will be chosen.
+Up to four farms with different management practices will be chosen.
 Soil samples from the four farms will be taken in October 2018, and analyzed for soil health.
-Eight rural appraisers will be recruited to participate in this study.
+At least eight rural appraisers will be recruited to participate in this study.
 In April 2019, they will appraise the four farms similar in most respects other than their record of conservation use.
 They also will complete on online survey to assess their baseline knowledge about soil health topics.
 Between November 2019 and March 2020, all appraisers will participate in four training sessions on using traditional soil fertility tests and how these relate to yields.
 Half of the appraisers also will be trained on the importance of soil health and linkages between soil health, yields, cover crops and no-till.
 New soil samples will be collected from the same farms in October 2019.
 In March 2020, the appraisers will reassess the values of the four farms they appraised a year earlier.
 In June 2020, they will retake the online survey to assess changes in their knowledge about soil health.

 Since the dollar value suggested by a rural appraiser typically anchors the negotiation between seller and buyer around the appraised value, rural appraisers play a critical role in the determination of farmland prices.
 Furthermore, although all certified appraisers must follow strict guidelines, a substantial portion of each appraisal is subjective.
 This project focused on evaluating the impact of training rural appraisers in the linkages between productivity, soil health and conservation practices, on their (subjective) appraised farmland value.